FRESH 48 PREP GUIDE

 WHAT TO EXPECT:

 Fresh 48 sessions are all about documenting those first days of new life.
 There is little to no posing, no props and no flash from the camera.
 My goal is to capture authentic moments with your baby and all that encompasses new life.
-I like to have my families text me when they are on their way to the hospital and then another quick text when baby arrives, so I can clear my schedule.
 Fresh 48 sessions are done in the hospital or birthing center that your baby is born in within the first two days of life (after their birth but before you go home).

 the day of: